Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: UAV Simulators

 \subsection{Flight simulators}

 \textit{X-Plane} \cite{XPlane} is a commercial cross-platform flight simulator.
 As with most flight simulators, the primary audience is pilots.
-X-Plane emphasizes realistic dynamics and includes simulated weather, wind, and lighting conditions. \textit{X-PlaneROS} \cite{navarro2023sorts} is a X-Plane ROS wrapper for controlling large-scale fixed-wing vehicles and extracting aircraft data from the simulator.
-Additionally, this simulator enables human-robot interaction \cite{navarro2023sorts}. \textit{QPlane} \cite{RichterCalix2021QPlane} is a \ac{RL} toolkit for fixed-wing simulation that can use external flight simulators, such as X-Plane and/or FlightGear.
+X-Plane emphasizes realistic dynamics (focused on large-scale fixed-wing and helicopter vehicles) and includes simulated weather, wind, and lighting conditions. \textit{X-PlaneROS} \cite{navarro2024sorts} is a X-Plane \acs{ROS} 1 wrapper for controlling large-scale fixed-wing vehicles, extracting aircraft data from the simulator, and enables human-robot interaction. \textit{QPlane} \cite{RichterCalix2021QPlane} is a \ac{RL} toolkit for fixed-wing simulation that can use external flight simulators, such as X-Plane and/or FlightGear.

 \textit{FlightGear} \cite{PerryPerry2004flightgear} is an open-source, user supported, cross-platform flight simulator.
 Some researchers have explored using this flight simulator for \ac{UAV} simulation, such as in \cite{PrabowoTriputra2015Hardware}.